nicolelau/liferay-learn/docs/dxp/7.x/en/installation-and-upgrades/upgrading-liferay-dxp/upgrade-basics/upgrade-overview.md

 There are two ways to upgrade your DXP database:

-* [Upgrade via Docker](./upgrading-via-docker.md) involves passing an auto upgrade parameter to the command for starting a DXP Docker image.
-DXP updates the database and then starts up using the upgraded database.
+* [Upgrade via Docker](./upgrading-via-docker.md) involves passing an auto upgrade parameter to the command for starting a Docker image.
+The image updates the database and then starts up using the upgraded database.

 * [Using the Database Upgrade Tool](./using-the-database-upgrade-tool.md).
 The Upgrade Tool is a client program for updating the DXP database while it's detached from any DXP instance.
 It facilitates focusing on the upgrade process, [tuning the database](../upgrade-stability-and-performance/database-tuning-for-upgrades.md) for upgrade operations, and [pruning unnecessary data](../upgrade-stability-and-performance/database-pruning-for-faster-upgrades.md) to quicken the database upgrade.